Deadlines Are Good, Actually?

 Geoffrey Golden is a narrative designer, game creator, and interactive fiction author from Los Angeles.
 He’s written for Ubisoft, Disney, Gearbox, and indie studios around the world.

-One response to “Deadlines Are Good, Actually?”
+2 responses to “Deadlines Are Good, Actually?”

 1. Deadlines are stressful, but they help give me the metaphorical kick in the pants to actually sit down and do the tedious, unfun bits that tend to bog down most projects instead of falling into the infinite death spiral of procrastination.